mcvm-launcher/mcvm/docs/Configuring.md

  * `launch.preset` (Optional): A preset that will automatically apply changes to your launch configuration to improve your experience.
    * `"none"`: The default.
 No changes will be applied.
    * `"aikars"`: A popular set of tuned arguments for better performance.
 This works better for servers that have a lot of available memory (8GB+) and is not recommended otherwise.
 See https://docs.papermc.io/paper/aikars-flags for more information.
+ * `launch.quickplay` (Optional): Specify options for the Quick Play feature, which will automatically start the client in a world, server, or realm.
+The `type` field selects the kind of Quick Play that you want.
+Use the other fields to specify which world, server, server port, and realm you want to Quick Play into when launching.
+Server Quick Play will work on older versions but the other two types will not.
- * `options`: Options to apply to this instance specifically.
+ * `options` (Optional): Options to apply to this instance specifically.
 They will override global options.
 They are in the format of either the client or server section depending on the instance type.

 ## Packages
 Packages are specified globally in the `packages` list or for a specific profile in its `packages` list.
 It has two valid forms: